 I believe that a person can never know that they married the right person, no more than they can say that they took the right career path.
 Life changes and we change with it.
 The person that someone marries years ago may not be the same person now.
 Also, there may be a lot about a person that isn’t discovered until spending years with them.
 I am not suggesting that marriages get worse as time goes by, but rather that the couple, the world around them, and their relationship goes through changes, and neither they or their marriage is the same as it was in the beginning.
 So, how can someone answer our subject question?

 Should the husband or wife give the standard or expected answer, “Yes, dear.
 You are the perfect one for me?”
-Or should they give an honest answer.
-Perhaps their relationship with their spouse and their marriage overall is much less than what was expected or hoped for. and marrying someone else, or not getting married at all, could have resulted in a better life.
+Or should they give an honest answer?
+Perhaps their relationship with their spouse and their marriage overall are much less than what was expected or hoped for. and marrying someone else, or not getting married at all, could have resulted in a better life.

 So, how can a person objectively or truthfully answer the posed question if asked by themselves or their spouse?
 He or she could tell the truth about how they feel or think, or they could fabricate an answer to keep the peace and avoid conflict.
 It is not possible to really answer that question unless there was an ability to see the outcome of multiple lives like in the movie, “What If…,” starring Kevin Sorbo on Pureflix?
 In such a case, a person could observe an alternate life based on a particular decision. and then make a different decision resulting in the desired life.
 Of course, we do not have that ability.
 The best we have is wisdom to make informed decisions.